linode/docs/docs/applications/puppet/create-puppet-module.md

 modified_by:
     name: Elle Krout
 published: 'Wednesday, June 10th, 2015'
-title: Creating a LAMP Stack with Puppet Modules
+title: Using Puppet Modules to Create a LAMP Stack
 ---

 Within Puppet, modules are the building blocks of your servers' configurations.
-It is through modules that packages are installed and configured, directories are created, and any other server changes are made.
+Modules install and configure packages, create directories, and generate any other server changesthat the user includes in the module.
 A Puppet module aims to perform all parts of a certain task, such as downloading the Apache package, configuring all files, changing the MPM data, and setting up virtual hosts.
-Modules are, in turn, broken down into classes which are `.pp` files meant to simplify the module into various tasks, and improve the module's readability for any future users.
+Modules are, in turn, broken down into classes that are `.pp` files meant to simplify the module into various tasks, and improve the module's readability for any future users.

-In this guide, Apache and PHP modules will be created from scratch, and a MySQL module will be adapted from the Puppet Lab's own MySQL module found on the Puppet Forge, creating a full LAMP stack for your server and providing an overview of the various ways modules can be utilized.
+In this guide, Apache and PHP modules will be created from scratch, and a MySQL module will be adapted from the Puppet Lab's MySQL module found on the [Puppet Forge](https://forge.puppetlabs.com/), creating a full LAMP stack on your server and providing an overview of the various ways modules can be utilized.

 {: .note}
 >
->This guide assumes that you are working from an Ubuntu 14.04 LTS Puppet master, and CentOS 7 and Ubuntu 14.04 nodes, configured in the [Puppet Setup]() guide.
+>This guide assumes that you are working from an Ubuntu 14.04 LTS Puppet master, and CentOS 7 and Ubuntu 14.04 nodes, configured in the [Puppet Setup](/docs/applications/puppet/set-up-puppet-master-agent) guide.
 If using a different setup, please adapt the guide accordingly.

 ## Creating the Apache Module